phthom/ContainerOrchestration/1-PrepareLab.md

 IBM Cloud Kubernetes Service plug-in sdk-gen plug-in

-For MacOS or Linux:
+For MacOS or Linux (run as root) :
 `curl -sL https://ibm.biz/idt-installer | bash`

-For Windows in PowerShell :
+For Windows in PowerShell (run as Administrator - your system will be rebooted at the end of installation) :

 ```
 Set-ExecutionPolicy Unrestricted; iex(New-Object Net.WebClient).DownloadString('http://ibm.biz/idt-win-installer')